 I am a board certified Dermatologist in Central Massachusetts.
 I started my Dermatology studies in 1989 at Washington University in St. Louis.
 Prior to my undergraduate studies (Bio-Chemistry) and Medical school, I always loved chemistry, even playing with my toy chemistry kit as a child.

-As a skin doctor I have treated thousands of patients with severe chapped lips due to a variety of causes, including as a side effect of the anti-acne drug Isotretinoin (commonly known as Accutane).
-One day a patient on Isotretinoin came to see me.
-She was suffering with painfully chapped lips and had tried multiple greasy prescription ointments, creams, and lip balms to no effect.
-Out of desperation I recommended an “organic” natural lip balm; after using it, she returned a day later with giant swollen lips and almost had to be admitted to the hospital!
+As a skin doctor I have treated thousands of patients with severe chapped lips from a variety of causes, including as a side effect of the anti-acne drug Isotretinoin (commonly known as Accutane).
+One day, a patient on Isotretinoin came to see me.
+She suffered from painfully chapped lips and had tried multiple greasy prescription ointments, creams, and lip balms.
+However, these products seemed to have no effect.
+Out of desperation, I recommended an “organic” natural lip balm.
+She returned a day later after using it with giant swollen lips and almost had to be admitted to the hospital!
 She got better with high doses of oral steroids, but I was taken aback.
-I set out to solve this problem, that afflicted so many, once and for all.
+Once and for all, I set out to solve this problem, that afflicted so many.

-I hit the books in August 1998.
+In August of 1998, I decided to hit the books.
 Turns out, nearly all lip balms have chemicals that make chapped lips worse.
 This was the eureka moment, the turning point and the epiphany that set the stage.
-Realizing this, I set out to develop a chemical-free lip balm, and started mixing late at night like the proverbial mad scientist.
-I also knew from my training that a little Cortisone could go a long way towards soothing the inflammation of severe chapped lips.
+Realizing this, I set out to develop a chemical-free lip balm, and started mixing late at night like a mad scientist.
+I knew from my training that a little Cortisone could go a long way towards soothing the inflammation of severe chapped lips.
 After trying for years, and experiencing a few close calls – figuring out the chemistry of Hydrocortisone in hot wax was scary to say the least – I finally hit upon the perfect combination of natural yellow bee’s wax, mineral oil, petroleum jelly and Hydrocortisone.

 But wait!
 The story doesn’t end here.
 Unfortunately, impostors – bad ones at that – have sprung up, but my hard work and research continue.
 We at Dr. Dan’s continue to be grateful to our loyal customers and Doctors who recommend our products!